spryker/spryker-docs/docs/scos/dev/upgradability-services/evaluator-tool-overview.md

   * Entity manager
 * Non-public API class was extended or used

-The evaluation tool provides informative output about your code.
+The evaluator tool provides informative output about your code.
 If all the checks are successful, the tool returns zero messages.

 Evaluation example without compliance errors: